-I began My Science Fiction Adventure in June 2019, documenting my thoughts on the future of work and my experience in working in a salaried position for only a short time each week.
+I began My Science Fiction Adventure in June 2019, documenting my thoughts on the future of work and my experience in working only a few days a week.
 The blog builds on my article Science Fiction and the Economics of Utopia, published in April 2018.

 Between 2012 and 2015 I wrote a blog on technology and society called I Don’t Want to Be A Nerd!
 I discontinued that blog due to work and lifestyle changes, but many of my articles on technology and society (below) began as thoughts on that blog.